 Since I’m homeschooling my son for the first time this Fall, I focus first on a Charlotte Mason Literature Lesson for a very young Elementary student.
-A Delectable Education recommends covering three Fairy Tales per term.
+It is recommended to cover three Fairy Tales per term.
 Since there are three terms per year in a Charlotte Mason education, you should cover about nine Fairy Tales per year.
 In addition, you should read three Fables per term.
 This also adds up to nine Fables per year.

 “But let them have tales of the imagination, scenes laid in other lands and other times, heroic adventures, hairbreadth escapes, delicious fairy tales in which they are never roughly pulled up by the impossible–even where all is impossible, and they know it, and yet believe.”
 (Mason, vol. 1)

 I’m choosing to use the Blue Fairy Book by Andrew Lang.
+We also have Grimm’s Fairy Tales since this and Anderson’s Fairy Tales were recommended on the official schedule for a beginning student.
 Additionally, I’m using this BEAUTIFULLY illustrated book of Aesop’s Fables.
 Because I continue to hear how much young elementary students loves these two books, I’m very excited for this subject!

 “Fables…should form the basis of moral instruction.”
 (Mason, vol. 2)